mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Therefore:

-**Use a well-­‐documented shared language that can express the necessary domain** **information as a common medium of communication, translating as necessary into and out** **of that language. **
+**Use a well-documented shared language that can express the necessary domain** **information as a common medium of communication, translating as necessary into and out** **of that language. **

 Many industries establish published languages in the form of data interchange standards.

 Project teams also develop their own for use within their organization.

-Published language is often combined with open-­‐host service.
+Published language is often combined with open-host service.

 ### Separate Ways